BRISBANE & ONLINE IN AUSTRALIA

 A space to think, reflect, and grow

-I believe good supervision isn't about someone telling you what to do.
+Good supervision isn't about someone telling you what to do.
 It's a collaborative space to slow down, become curious, and develop confidence in your own professional knowledge and judgement.

 Together we'll explore client presentations, as well as the therapeutic relationship, your self and the different parts of you that show up in the therapy room, the systems surrounding the work, and the practitioner you're becoming.